-Apply for a payment plan online, over the phone, or via mail
+You can apply for an IRS payment plan online, over the phone, or via mail.

 Most people can apply for a payment plan online using the Online Payment Agreement tool from the IRS.
 Individuals have access to certain payment plans depending on their situation.
 Options include a short-term payment plan (if you owe less than $100,000 total) or long-term payment plan (if you owe less than $50,000 and have filed your returns).
 Taxpayers can complete a short-term payment plan in 120 days or less.

-Click on the box that says "Apply/Revise as Individual" to get started.
+Once your on the site, click on the box that says "Apply/Revise as Individual" to get started.
 You will need to sign up for an account or use your previous login information to proceed.
-Be prepared to provide numerous personal identification methods, like your social security number and the address of your most recent return.
+Be prepared to provide numerous personal identification methods, like your Social Security number and the address of your most recent return.

 If you're applying as an individual but you aren't eligible to apply online because you owe too much, fill out and mail IRS Form 9465, Installment Agreement Request or call 800-829-1040.